 I feel really sorry for John and his wife.
 Having this done to them by a “friend” is even more sad.
 This VUL saga plays out over and over.
 It’s almost always the same story.
 I personally know a small business owner who was sold a VUL policy by his “financial advisor” who is also an insurance agent.
 The “advisor” has nice sounding credentials like CLU and ChFC.
 The business owner was quite mad at the “advisor” after I pointed out the fees and expenses printed in black and white in the prospectus.
 Of course he didn’t read the prospectus because he was busy running his business and he trusted that his so-called “advisor” would act in his best interest.
 The same “advisor” also sold him load funds, an expensive 401(k) plan for his business, limited partnerships that were impossible to get out of … — altogether the “advisor” cost him more than $200k.

 Now let’s get back to the wonderful VUL policies New York Life sells.
-Here’s the 80-page prospectus (PDF, 476kB) of their NYLIAC Variable Universal Life 2000 product.
-Fees and expenses start on page 9.
+From an 80-page prospectus of their NYLIAC Variable Universal Life 2000 product:

 - 4.5% – 6% charge up front for each deposit, like a load; plus

 - $120 a year contract fees; plus